PeterZhouSZ/Deep-Learning-for-MRI/README.md

-# Macinhe and Deep Learning for MRI
+# Machine and Deep Learning for MRI
-List of Macinhe Learning (with a special focus on Deep Learning) papers and abstracts for Magnetic Resonance Imaging (MRI) applications
+List of Machine Learning (with a special focus on Deep Learning) papers and abstracts for Magnetic Resonance Imaging (MRI) applications

 ## Contributing
 Please feel free to pull requests to add papers/abstracts.